 Writing, memory and orality

 In Oceania, there is only one system of notation that is akin to writing.
-These so-called roŋoroŋo inscriptions are, alongside the great stone moai and wooden works that so seduced the Surrealists, part of the cultural treasures of Rapa Nui, also known as Easter Island.
-Since the late 19th century, linguists, anthropologists and other scholars have been studying the glyphs or pictograms that cover rare wooden tablets called kohau roŋoroŋo.
-There are only around twenty preserved in the world.
+These so-called roŋoroŋo inscriptions are, alongside the great stone moai and wooden artworks that so seduced the Surrealists, part of the cultural treasures of Rapa Nui, also known as Easter Island.
+Since the late 19th century, linguists, anthropologists and other scholars have been studying the glyphs or pictograms inscribed on rare wooden tablets kohau roŋoroŋo.
+Around twenty of them are preserved in the world.
 To this day, no one knows how to read them.

-Until June 2025, the Musée du Quai Branly - Jacques Chirac is benefiting from an exceptional loan from the Rome-based Congregazione dei Sacri Cuori di Gesu e di Maria (Sacred Hearts of Jesus and Mary Congregation) of four of these roŋoroŋo tablets and the finely twisted hair cord that once surrounded the oldest of them.
-Visitors can now discover them in the showcase dedicated to Rapa Nui, at the heart of the Polynesian section of the collections tray.
-Here, the kohau roŋoroŋo interact with glyph-bearing works from the museum's collection.
+Until June 2025, the Musée du Quai Branly - Jacques Chirac is benefiting from an exceptional loan from the Rome-based Congregazione dei Sacri Cuori di Gesu e di Maria (Sacred Hearts of Jesus and Mary Congregation) of four of these roŋoroŋo tablets of the finely twisted hair cord once coiled around the oldest of them.
+Visitors can now discover them in the showcase dedicated to Rapa Nui, at the heart of the Polynesian section of the museum's permanent gallery (le plateau des collections).
+Here, kohau roŋoroŋo dialogue with glyph-bearing artworks from the museum's collection.
 Placed side by side, these objects explore Rapa Nui's mnemonic practices and ritual enunciation systems, as part of the museum's focus on intangible cultural heritage.
 They also provide access to the latest research on these artifacts.

 The new display case